 That being said, you should also look at the quality of service you’ll receive, as some of the ‘cheap and cheerful’ businesses may not offer you adequate assistance or cover.

 Business costs and expenses

 You will be able to claim legitimate business costs and expenses as long as they’re incurred during an assignment.
-See our handy guide for more detail.
 The types of business costs and expenses that can be claimed and reimbursed are dependent on the type of assignment you’re working on and whether it’s subject to supervision, direction or control (SDC).

 Business costs and expenses that are paid to you are deducted from the invoice value, not from your salary.

 When you start off life as a contractor, you’ll want to make sure you’re getting the best possible support.
 As one of the longest-established and best-known providers in the industry, we understand what makes contractors tick.
 Just ask the 90,000+ professionals we’ve dealt with over the years!